 CRPS: A Severe and Misunderstood Condition

-The injury attorneys at Lee, Myers & O’Connell have direct experience with cases involving Complex Regional Pain Syndrome.
+The injury attorneys at Lee, Myers & O’Connell, LLP have direct experience with cases involving Complex Regional Pain Syndrome.
 This condition can be incredibly painful and life altering.
 Although medical research continues to improve, the condition is not fully understood.
 Individuals living with CRPS experience extreme pain that often causes permanent disability.
 CRPS is difficult to diagnose and consequently can go without immediate proper treatment.
 Our aggressive approach to your case allows you to focus your energy on recovery from this painful condition.

 Insurers may argue that you are exaggerating or faking your symptoms to win a big settlement.
 They may hire doctors to refute the diagnosis.
 Unfortunately, people living with this condition know that CRPS is real and alters your life.
 Our attorneys understand the necessary steps when dealing with a less-understood condition like CRPS.